-For standard appeals, the external appeal agency will complete its review and make a final determination within 10 business days.
-For appeals determined to be for an emergent health care service, the external appeal agency will complete a review and make a final determination within two business days of receipt.
+The external appeal agency will notify the claimant of its external appeal decision to uphold or overturn the appeal no more than ten (10) calendar days from receipt of all the information necessary to complete the external review and not greater than forty-five (45) calendar days after the receipt of the request for external review.
+For appeals determined to be for an emergent health care service, the external appeal agency will complete a review and make a final determination within seventy-two (72) hours of receipt.